dustinpfister/blog_posts/_posts/canvas-move.md

 ```

 ### 2.2 - The javaScript file where I am just steping an object on each tick

+Here I have the actual javaScript of the example.
+I just have a simple object that serves as a display object of sorts.
+This object has just an x, y width, and height properties and that is it.
+This is often what I would put together when I was first starting out with canvas many years ago now.
+This kind of example might still work okay with very simple examples, but as a canvas project grows this might eventually result in some problems depending on the nature of the project.

 ```js
 // get canvas, context, and set width + height